-The Board of Examiners aims to evaluate the assessments for all course units in a degree programme in a three-year cycle - in other words, to examine each course unit's assessment at least once every three years, bearing in mind the position of the course unit in the curriculum and in a specific learning pathway.
+The Board of Examiners has a procedure for the assessments of all course units in a degree programme, bearing in mind the position of the course unit in the curriculum and in a specific learning pathway.
 In addition, a substantiated selection of theses is evaluated.